AmphibiaWeb and its Data Sources

 A species account is a brief review that summarizes basic information about a species including life history traits, distribution, a general description, population trends and threats, etc. The purpose of a species account is to bring different sources of information together summarizing what is and is not known.
 Accounts are not intended to be exhaustive, but should be seen as a point of departure for those who wish to find more in-depth information.
 For most of the amphibians of the world, there is little to nothing known.
 However, we hope to have a web page and a species account for these amphibians because this will highlight our lack of knowledge and may help guide future studies.

 Taxonomy is an evolving enterprise for AmphibiaWeb.
 We aim to keep up to date and track new species as they are formally described.
-The taxonomy in our database is available with crosswalks to IUCN and Amphibian Species of the World for downloading at any time.
+The taxonomy in our database is available with crosswalks to IUCN and Amphibian Species of the World for downloading at any time and is updated nightly.

 - For newly discovered species, holotype localities are often the only known sites of their distribution.
 We extract the locality data directly from the original description and enter those in our database to display on maps.